Core Update Recovery

 The “Proprietary Variable” (PV) Framework

-In my experience, pages that integrated a Proprietary Variable during the December rollout saw a 40% faster recovery than those that simply “optimized” existing text.
+In testing across multiple domains, pages that integrated a Proprietary Variable during update rollouts recovered significantly faster than those that simply “optimized” existing text.
 A PV is a specific piece of information that exists nowhere else on the public index.

-How to inject a PV into your content during this audit:
+How to inject a PV into your content:

-• The Internal Benchmarking Signal: Don’t just list industry standards.
-Publish anonymized data from your own client base or internal workflows (e.g., “Our internal testing showed a 12% drop in conversion when the ‘Buy’ button was shifted 20px to the left”).
+• Internal Benchmarking Signals: Publish anonymized data from your own client base or internal workflows (e.g., “Our internal testing showed a 12% drop in conversion when the ‘Buy’ button was shifted 20px to the left”).

 • Visual Evidence: AI agents struggle to replicate proprietary charts derived from first-party data.
 Use original infographics rather than stock vectors.